Smoking Cessation – Diagnosis, Symptoms and Treatment

 Symptoms and signs of cigarette smoking may include:

-- Unpleasant smell of cigarette smoke
+- The unpleasant smell of cigarette smoke

 - Symptoms of gastrointestinal disease – acid reflux, difficulty or pain with swallowing, abdominal pain, blood in the stool